-You can use the linker to fix up calls to, and returns from, routines that use a different instruction set from the caller.
+You can use the linker to fix up calls to routines that use a different instruction set from the caller.
 To do this, use BL to call the routine

 If you prefer, you can write your code to make the instruction set changes explicitly.
 In some circumstances you can write smaller or faster code by doing this.
-You can use BX, BLX, LDR, LDM, and POP instructions to perform the processor state changes.
+You can use BX, BLX, LDR, LDM, and POP instructions to perform the instruction set state changes.